usedUsername1/pioneer/README.md

 *Initiates the migration of the source container.*

 <p>NOTE: mapping should be done even in the containers/interfaces have the same name
+<p>After the migration is done, you can look into /pioneer/log/{migration_project_name}/special_policies.log to see what policies were not migrated and why.
+You can also see what special parameters (such as L7 apps) were not migrated.
 <p>Demo video:

 ## Known issues